void-echoes/aks/readme.md

 	11. Check if the pods are up (kubectl get pods)
 	12. Expose the port of spark to access the UI (kubectl port-forward <pod_name> 4040:4040)

-Read more about :
+<h5> Read more about :</h5>

-Pools
+	1. Pools
-Namespace
+	2. Namespace
-System Node Pool
+	3. System Node Pool

+<h5> Bits :</h5>h5>

-There is usually an infrastructure RG created along the cluster RG which holds the infra details of the cluster
+ 	1. There is usually an infrastructure RG created along the cluster RG which holds the infra details of the cluster

-Helping commands in Kubeclt: (to be updated) kubectl describe pod spark-job-858dd98915d1d7f0-driver kubectl auth can-i create pod kubectl get rolebinding default-pods-rolebinding -n default
+<h5>Essential commands in Kubeclt:</h5>(to be updated)

+ 	1. kubectl describe pod spark-job-858dd98915d1d7f0-driver
+	2. kubectl auth can-i create pod
+	3. kubectl get rolebinding default-pods-rolebinding -n default